odahcam/jQueryPlugin-Boilerplate/README.md

-# jQueryPlugin-Boilerplate
+# jQuery Plugin - Boilerplate
-A jQuery plugin boilerplate explaned in comments for new and experienced developers.
+A jQuery plugin boilerplate explaned in comments for helping new and experienced developers to build cool jQuery plugins.